 That is actually a really good question.
 The answer to that might take a bit to explain.
 Since I have called you out of the blue here, why don’t we schedule some time where we can go into more detail with what you asked about and then ?we can address any of your other questions.
 Are you available for a 20-minute conversation next Tuesday morning or Thursday afternoon?

 What can help you with this piece is being aware of where you are in terms of early sales process stages when setting appointments over the phone.
-Maintain an awareness that the cold call stage is only 2 to 5 minutes, and that is only enough time for you to ask a couple of questions.
-As soon as the prospect begins to ask you questions back, you should stay aware that answering the questions is going to take you beyond the scope of the cold call, and this can be your cue to slow the conversation down and try to schedule an appointment.
+Maintain an awareness that the cold call stage is only 2 to 5 minutes, and that is enough time for you to ask a couple of questions.
+As soon as the prospect begins to ask you questions back, it would help if you stay aware that answering the questions will take you beyond the scope of the cold call, and this can be your cue to slow the conversation down and try to schedule an appointment.

-Another reason to pump the brakes here is that there is some level of curiosity on the prospect’s side if they are asking you a question.
-Try to leverage this as much as you can to get the prospect to agree to meet.
+Another reason to pump the brakes here is that if the prospect asks you a question, they are probably curious.
+Try to leverage this as much as possible to get the prospect to agree to meet.
 Don’t satisfy their desire for information by giving them an answer right then.

 Focusing on the Meeting Makes Many Objections Invalid

-When you really maintain a laser focus on the immediate goal of trying to establish a conversation (get the appointment), it can create a frame where many of the prospect’s objections become invalid.
+Maintaining a laser focus on the immediate goal of establishing a conversation (get the appointment) can create a frame where many of the prospect’s objections become invalid.

 For example, prospects can often use some of these objections to try to get rid of you: